-Encouraging exercise and general fitness reduces a range of health risks and therefore the number of people requiring treatment in the future.
-This is particularly important for East Hertfordshire where there is a rapidly ageing population.
+5.3.19 Encouraging exercise and general fitness reduces a range of health risks and therefore the number of people requiring treatment in the future.
+This is particularly important for East Herts where there is a rapidly ageing population.
 Our parks are being continually developed to ensure that there are good opportunities for exercise and outdoor activity for all age groups and abilities.
-Some of the above indicators are supported directly by specific activities such as the Get Park Active events and orienteering, Geocaching, health walks and the Friends Groups at Southern Country Park and Pishiobury Park.
+Some of the above objectives are supported directly by specific activities such as the Get Park Active events and orienteering, Geocaching, health walks and the Friends Groups at Southern Country Park and Pishiobury Park.